 }

-Replace node-01 with a node name, ID, or supported node selector understood by the cluster.
+Replace _local with a node name, node ID, or a comma-separated node filter list when narrowing the response to specific members.